 Homemade Clotted Cream Recipe

 Preheat the oven and pour cream into a dish

-This recipe requires an oven, which means that you need to preheat it ahead of time.
-Set your temperature to 180 F, and let the range get hot while you tend to the rest of your prep work.
+This recipe is cooked in an oven, which means that you need to preheat it ahead of time.
+Set your temperature to 180 F, and let the oven get hot while you tend to the rest of your prep work.
 Luckily, this temperature is relatively low, and it won't take too long for the oven to fully preheat.

 Next, pour the cream into a large oven dish.
 The dish should be big enough so that the cream sits over a wide surface area between ½- to 1-inch in depth.
-Brookes used a 29x18 centimeter dish, which proved to be perfect.
+Brookes used a 12x8-inch dish, which proved to be perfect.

 Bake the cream

-Once the cream is in its dish, double-check to see if the oven has finished preheating.
-If it has, pop the cream-filled dish into the oven and set your timer for 12 hours.
+Once the cream is in its dish, pop it into the oven and set your timer for 12 hours.
 It may seem like a long time to cook something, but there is a reason for it.
 "The long heating in the oven at a low temperature allows some of the liquid to evaporate and the thick fatty part of the cream to rise to the top," Brookes explains.
-As she mentioned before, one of the great parts about this recipe is that the oven literally does the work for you.
+As she mentioned before, one of the great things about this recipe is that the oven does the work for you.

 Once your timer goes off, carefully remove the cream from the oven using oven mitts.
-If you started in the morning, it's probably evening by now, and it's crazy to think that cream spent all day baking in an oven!
 While the cream was baking, it should have formed a thick skin over the top.
-This is a good indicator that it is adequately cooked and the dish will be a success.
-"The thick layer means its done/is the part you want to keep," Brookes says.
+This is a good indicator that it is adequately cooked, and the dish will be a success.
+"The thick layer means it's done, and that is the part you want to keep," Brookes says.

 Let the cream cool and stick in the fridge

 Now, mix the cream thoroughly until you have a smooth and thick clotted cream.
 Finally, it's time to enjoy the fruits of your labor.
-There are plenty of things to serve this cream on, but Brookes gives the best suggestions in our opinion.
-"Best served spread on top of traditional British scones with some jam!
-You can also use it to make fudge, shortbread or ice cream and it results in a rich creamy flavor," Brookes shares.
+There are plenty of things to serve this cream on, but the traditional suggestion may just be the best suggestion.
+Brookes tells us, "Clotted cream is best served spread on top of traditional British scones with some jam.
+You can also use it to make fudge, shortbread, or ice cream, and it results in a rich, creamy flavor," Brookes shares.
 Anything left?
 "It should keep well in the fridge in an airtight container for up to a week," Brookes notes.
 We hope you love this spreadable delight as much as we do!

+Homemade Clotted Cream Recipe